 “I will say this has been money well-spent,” Harshbarger said.
 “It’s an intangible.
 It’s a discipline that is hard to describe.
 It has to be felt.
 It has to be walked through.
 You have to actually do it, and you will immediately begin to see how you can incorporate and improve your practice using this.”

-Continuous exposure to negative news in newspapers, on the internet and on television can fuel clients’ anxiety, increasing the importance of having an advisor who is trained to guide them through emotional ups and downs.
+Continuous exposure to negative news in newspapers, on the internet and on television can fuel clients’ anxiety, increasing the importance of having an financial professional who is trained to guide them through emotional ups and downs.

-To equip its advisors with the skills needed to steer clients away from decisions that could derail their long-term financial goals, Securities America now offers Behavioral Financial Advice certification workshops.
-Advisors can earn their Behavioral Financial Advice certification online at
+To equip its financial professionals with the skills needed to steer clients away from decisions that could derail their long-term financial goals, Securities America now offers Behavioral Financial Advice certification workshops.
+Financial professionals can earn their Behavioral Financial Advice certification online at think2perform.com.

 Kirk Hulett, Securities America executive vice president of strategy and practice management, said live workshops give participants the opportunity to learn from each other and share their experiences.